Elections in Iraq: Latest results

+Parliamentary elections

 January 2005 Iraqi parliamentary election

 The multinational force's 2003 invasion of Iraq overthrew Saddam's government and installed an interim administration.

 An initial Iraqi attempt at holding local elections was canceled by Paul Bremer.

 This government held elections on 30 January 2005 to begin the process of writing a constitution.
 International groups and the formerly excluded factions claimed that the January 2005 elections were the first free elections in Iraq's history, with a fair representation of all groups.
 This is in stark contrast to previous elections, such as the 16 October 2002 referendum on the extension of his role as president, when Saddam Hussein claimed that 100% of the voters voted "yes" and that 100% of Iraqi's had voted (approximately 24,001,820 people).
 Opponents of the occupation, such as the various insurgent groups, claimed the elections were not free and fair, citing flaws in the process.
 The UN adviser to Iraq's election commission Craig Jenness said the complaints were not significant; "I don't see anything that would necessitate a rerun....
 There were nearly 7,000 candidates standing in this election and only 275 seats, so you're always going to have winners and losers and it's normal that the losers won't always be happy about it."

-2009: request for national elections
+2009 request for national elections

 The issue arising was the interpretation of Article 56 of the constitution which states:

 First: The electoral term of the Council of Representatives shall be four calendar years, starting with its first session and ending with the conclusion of the fourth year.

 Second: The new Council of Representatives shall be elected forty-five days before the conclusion of the preceding electoral term.

 The previous election had been on 15 December 2005.

 The opening session of the Council of Representatives had been 16 March 2006 (the swearing in session) and the first substantive session of the Council of Representatives was then held on 22 April 2006.
 The Court was of the opinion that the swearing in session on 16 March 2006 was the "first session" as required by Article 56(First).
 It therefore followed that the conclusion of the fourth year would be on 15 March 2010 and that the election should be 45 days prior to 15 March 2010, i.e., 30 January 2010.

 The court decided that the calendar year referred to was the 365-day Gregorian year (and not for example the 360-day Hijri year).